-390v Internship (1-3)
+390V Internship (1-3) F, SP, SU

 This applied learning course allows students to seek a greater understanding of the legal system as an intern in a law-related agency.
 On-site work hours, written assignments, and regular meetings are required.
 Credit varies according to the number of hours worked during the semester.
+This course may satisfy the SALT Tier II requirement.

-4103 Law in the Global Community (3) F
+4103 Law in the Global Community (3) SU